aus-der-Technik/grunt-replace-configvalues/README.md

 grunt-replace-configvalues
 ==========================

-Replace values in a config.js file by grunt.
+Replace values in a config.js or config.json file by grunt.

      **--conf:key.subkey=new_value**